bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 31°
+- 30°
-- Clear
+- Mostly Cloudy
-- 51% humidity
+- 55% humidity
-- 5 mph wind
+- 6 mph wind
-- 12% cloud cover
+- 66% cloud cover
-- 40 AQI 🟩
+- 39 AQI 🟩
-- 0.05 inches of rain expected in the next 48 hours
+- 0.12 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>